Lyted21/odin-recipes/README.md

 Hello!
 This project will demonstrate than i can create a basic recipe themed website.
-I will use
+I will use the following elements: